The Dropout Prevention and Reengagement Academy

 Designed for disconnected youth ages 16-21, off-track for high school graduation.

-The Dropout Prevention and Reengagement Academy (DORA) serves criminal justice-involved out-of-school youth, disconnected youth, and within a reasonable amount of credit who are seeking a credit recovery option to graduate.
+The Dropout Prevention and Reengagement Academy (DORA) serves criminal justice-involved out-of-school youth, disconnected youth, and youth within a reasonable amount of credit who are seeking a credit recovery option to graduate.
 DORA is free to attend, designed to help students who have either dropped out or are in danger of dropping out get re-involved with school and receive their high school diploma.
-Students can not be in need of more than a certain number of course credits to graduate to be considered for participating in the program.
+Eligibility is contingent on amount of course credits still needed.

 Services will address academic and non-academic barriers to graduation.
 A case manager meets with each student monthly or more often to assess program progress, to evaluate progress toward coursework completion, and to mitigate barriers.